 For landscape alternations pertaining to wildfire fuel management, the following are required:

-- FireSmartTM Assessment – this is available free of charge by RMOW Protective Services.
-To book, contact Scott Rogers, FireSmart Coordinator at 604-966-4173 or email@example.com
+- FireSmartTM Assessment – This is available free of charge from the RMOW's Protective Services Department.
+To book, contact Scott Rogers, FireSmart Coordinator at 604-966-4173 or email@example.com.

-- Landscape Modification Prescription Report – this report must be done by a qualified tree professional and include a detailed prescription for the landscape modifications referenced in the FireSmartTM Assessment.
-It is recommended that the qualified tree professional meet on site with the FireSmart Coordinator before completing the above reports.
+- Landscape Modification Prescription Report – This report must be done by a qualified tree professional and include a detailed prescription for the landscape modifications referenced in the FireSmartTM Assessment.
+It is recommended that the qualified tree professional read the memo to arborists and landscapers and meet on site with the FireSmart Coordinator before completing the above reports.